Transforming how we experience & care for the San Francisco Bay through urban swimming

 Aquatic Park

-Muni Pier, the National Historic Landmark built in 1933 to create a protected cove for swimming, has critically deteriorated and has been closed to pedestrians since 2022.
-The Aquatic Park & Pier Project is working to rebuild the pier and revitalize the waterfront between Aquatic Park and Fort Mason.
+The Aquatic Park & Pier Project is working to rebuild the deteriorated Muni Pier and revitalize the waterfront between Aquatic Park and Fort Mason.

 San Francisco